XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 Don't edit anything else in this button or otherwise it may brake and you may need to reinstall the deck.

 # Receiving Variables in Lioranboard
 This is where the magic happens!
-Lioranboard receives every 2 seconds information from the Twitch API.
+Lioranboard receives every 2 seconds (or per what you've set in the '' information from the Twitch API.
 This means you can live update
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzUwMzYyNzMsLTc1ODEzNTgxNSwtOT
+eyJoaXN0b3J5IjpbMTU4ODY4ODIwMCwtMTA3NTAzNjI3MywtNz
-g4MTUzNTg1LC0xMDUwMjMwMzQ5LDE5OTkzMjU0MTgsMTg3NjE4
+U4MTM1ODE1LC05ODgxNTM1ODUsLTEwNTAyMzAzNDksMTk5OTMy
-MjE5MiwxNzgyNjY1NjMwLDMzMDE4NTA0MiwtMjc2MTQ3MTI4LC
+NTQxOCwxODc2MTgyMTkyLDE3ODI2NjU2MzAsMzMwMTg1MDQyLC
-0xNDYzODkxMDg5LDE3OTM4MDU1MzYsNDkzMTkwNDc0LDE2OTYy
+0yNzYxNDcxMjgsLTE0NjM4OTEwODksMTc5MzgwNTUzNiw0OTMx
-NTcwNTIsMzY1NzY1MTA2LC0xMzc1ODYwNzI1LDI2Njk2NzU1LC
+OTA0NzQsMTY5NjI1NzA1MiwzNjU3NjUxMDYsLTEzNzU4NjA3Mj
-01NTE3OTg0MDIsMTMwNTA5MTM2NiwtMjE4MTUyNDEsMjEwOTkz
+UsMjY2OTY3NTUsLTU1MTc5ODQwMiwxMzA1MDkxMzY2LC0yMTgx
-MzE0MF19
+NTI0MV19
 -->